Table of Contents

-Dog models can do just about anything human models do.
-They can do print advertisements, video advertisements, star at special events, become a spokes-dog for a company, take part in theater shows, model on the runway, take part in action shots for magazine photographs, pose for product packaging photographs and a lot more.
+They can print advertisements, video advertisements, a star at special events, become a spokes-dog for a company, participate in theater shows, model on the runway, take action shots for magazine photographs, pose for product packaging photographs, and a lot more.

 What Type of Dogs Do Best in Pet Modeling or Acting?

-That said, to succeed in “animal show biz” your dog must be a performer at heart.
-This means they cannot be aggressive or stubborn, and must be very social and friendly, and have a good grasp of obedience commands.
+That said, to succeed in “animal show biz,” your dog must be a performer at heart.
+This means they cannot be aggressive or stubborn, be very social and friendly, and have a good grasp of obedience commands.

-Lastly, to excel, your dog must be driven to please.
-If your dog has no desire to please (and some dog breeds are know not to be) then they simply don't have anything compelling them to perform well, which will making it much harder to succeed at dog modeling.
+Lastly, to excel, you must drive your dog to please.
+If your dog has no desire to please (and some dog breeds are known not to be), they don't have anything compelling them to perform well, making it much harder to succeed at dog modeling.

 How Much Do Dog Models Get Paid?

-For example, if your dog is to become the spokesperson in an exclusive contract with a large pet food store for the next 12 months, you can expect a larger paycheck than you would for a one-off commercial where your dog is a background extra.
+For example, if your dog becomes the spokesperson in an exclusive contract with a large pet food store for the next 12 months, you can expect a larger paycheck than you would for a one-off commercial where your dog is a background extra.

 What Does a “Typical” Dog Modeling Job Consist of?

-It's an entertaining process to watch but it's always unpredictable, so if you like things to be just so and anything out of place makes you anxious, it's better to stay away from being a dog stage-parent.
+It's an entertaining process to watch, but it's always unpredictable, so if you like things to be just so and anything out of place makes you anxious, it's better to stay away from being a dog stage parent.

 How Do You Find Modeling or Acting Jobs for Your Dog?

-Search online for dog auditions as well and you'll find plenty of results come up.
+Search online for dog auditions as well, and you'll find plenty of results come up.
 If you're willing to expand your search radius outside of your immediate living area, you will find that many more dog modeling audition opportunities open up as well.

 Most importantly, find your dog an animal acting or modeling agent.
-An agent will not only help you to put together a professional portfolio for your dog and guide you through the process as a stage-parent, but they will also have connections that can get you auditions.
+An agent will not only help you to put together a professional portfolio for your dog and guide you through the process as a stage parent, but they will also have connections that can get you auditions.

 What's the Most Important Thing for Any Aspiring Dog Model or Pet Actor to Have on Their Resume?

-Include pieces that showcase your dog's talents as well as portray them in various situations, for example in action shots and videos as well as in calm and quiet roles such as sitting in a rest home with elderly patients.
+Include pieces that showcase your dog's talents and portray them in various situations, for example, in action shots and videos and in calm and quiet roles such as sitting in a rest home with elderly patients.